dwild0/dwild0/README.md

+# About me
+---
 - 👋 Hi, I’m @dwild0
 - 👀 I’m interested in 'data analytics'
-- 🌱 I’m currently learning 'python, maybe javascript'
+- 🌱 I’m currently learning 'python'
-- 💞️ I’m looking to collaborate on --
-- 📫 How to reach me per e-mail
+- 📫 How to reach me per e-mail dwild000@gmail.com

 <!---
 dwild0/dwild0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.